On the decidability of semigroup freeness: Balanced equations

 \subsection{Cancellation}

-\begin{definition}[Cancellation] Let $S$ be a semigroup.
-An element $s \in S$ is called \emph{left-cancellative} if $s u = s v$ implies $u = v$ for any $u$, $v \in S$.
-In the same way an element $t \in S$ is called \emph{right-cancellative} if $ u t = v t$ implies $u = v$ for any $u$, $v \in S$.
-An element of $s$ that is both left-cancellative and right-cancellative is called \emph{cancellative}. \end{definition}
+\begin{dfntn}[Cancellation] Let $S$ be a semigroup and let $s \in S$.
+We say that $s$ is \emph{left-cancellative} in $S$ if for all $u$, $v \in S$, $s u = s v$ implies $u = v$.
+In the same way, we say that $s$ is \emph{right-cancellative} in $S$ if for all $u$, $v \in S$, $u s = v s$ implies $u = v$.
+We say that $s$ is \emph{cancellative} in $S$ if $s$ is both left-cancellative and right-cancellative in $S$. \end{dfntn}

-\begin{example} Let $X$ be a (finite or infinite) set and let $S$ denote the set of all functions from $X$ to itself: $S$ is a semigroup under function composition.
-The left-cancellative elements of $S$ are the injections from $X$ to itself, the right-cancellative elements of $S$ are the surjections from $X$ onto itself, and the cancellative elements of $S$ are the bijections from $X$ to itself. \end{example}
+\begin{xmpl} Let $X$ be a (finite or infinite) set and let $S$ denote the set of all functions from $X$ to itself.
+Clearly, $S$ is a semigroup under function composition.
+The left-cancellative elements of $S$ are the injections, the right-cancellative elements of $S$ are the surjections, and the cancellative elements of $S$ are the bijections. \end{xmpl}